AnujaMukherjee/missingskill-learning/javascript/prototype.md

 // this post is also inherit from person  class it will first check that in person class it self is there any key value pair present in post name if not then it's take from  proto:{} prototype
-//rimaObject skill ar post ta inherit korlo from Person console.log(rimaObject.skill); // JavaScript because It inherits from Person ka (prototype), and there is no  skill key value pair inside theperson class so it's take prototype value console.log(jackyObject.post); // Full Stack Web Developer
+//rimaObject skill ar post ta inherit korlo from Person console.log(rimaObject.skill); // JavaScript because It inherits from Person ka (prototype), and there is no  skill key value pair inside theperson class so it's take prototype value console.log(rimaObject.post); // Full Stack Web Developer
 // this post is also inherit from person  class it will first check that in person class it self is there any key value pair present in post name if not then it's take from  proto:{} prototype